CAMI-challenge/firstchallenge_evaluation/binning/README.md

 Overall, the presence of multiple related strains in a metagenome sample had a substantial effect on the quality of reconstructed genomes, both if using binning or taxonomic binning tools for this purpose.
 High quality genome reconstructions are attainable for genomes of "unique" strains, while the presence of several, closely related strains in a sample presents a substantial hurdle.
 [Compare taxonomic binners to binners in terms of overall trends]

 #### ARI plots for binners - some further information, not discussd explicitly.
+Novelty category:
+Grouping of genomes by their relation of genomes to a known full/draft genome from the NCBI reference database (Q: was this not a merger including also genomes from JGI and TIGR?
+A: No I think only NCBI.
+Johannes wrote down the specifics somewhere...)

+Uniqueness:
+Grouping of genomes by whether there a highly similar genomes in the same dataset (ANI>95%) or not.
+If yes, such genome was declared 'common strain' as opposed to 'unique strain'.

+including notassigned bin:
+Not assigned contigs/reads are assigned to a 'trash' bin and with this included in the evaluation.

+excluding notassigned bin:
+Not assigned contigs/reads are ignored in the evaluation as if they did not exist.

 ![Figure: ARI by genome for binners including unassigned bin](plots/unsupervised/unsupervised_ari_including_notassigned_all.png)
 *Figure: ARI by genome for binners including unassigned bin*